-Cat's claw appears to have few side effects.
-However, there have not been enough scientific studies of cat's claw to determine its safety.
+Cat's claw appears to have few side effects, however, there have not been enough scientific studies on cat's claw to determine its safety.
 Some people have reported dizziness, nausea, and diarrhea when taking cat's claw.
 The diarrhea or loose stools tend to be mild and go away with continued use of the herb.

-People with autoimmune diseases, skin grafts, tuberculosis, or those receiving organ transplants should not use cat's claw because of its possible effects on the immune system.
+People with autoimmune diseases, skin grafts, tuberculosis, or those receiving organ transplants should not use cat's claw unless specifically directed by their physician because of its possible effects on the immune system.